-Vertical rod fire exit hardware is available with top and bottom rods and latches, or with the top rod and latch only – known as “less bottom rod” or “LBR” devices.
+Vertical rod fire exit hardware for pairs of doors is available with top and bottom rods and latches, or with the top rod and latch only; this application is known as “less bottom rod” or “LBR”.
 Eliminating the bottom rods and latches can help to meet accessibility requirements and also allows the floor strikes to be omitted, but security may be affected so the application should be carefully considered.
-LBR devices have been available from most panic hardware manufacturers for many years, but I still receive questions about them regularly – either related to the use of the product on fire doors, or their installation in a means of egress.
+LBR devices have been available from most panic hardware manufacturers for more than 20 years, but I still receive questions about them occasionally – either related to the use of the product on fire doors, or their installation on doors in a means of egress.

-NFPA 80 – Standard for Fire Doors and Other Opening Protectives does not specifically address less bottom rod fire exit hardware.
+Past editions of NFPA 80 – Standard for Fire Doors and Other Opening Protectives did not specifically address less bottom rod fire exit hardware; a clarification has been added to the 2022 edition.
 The standard requires fire doors to be equipped with an active latch bolt to ensure that the door is positively latched during a fire.
 Panic hardware used on fire doors must be fire exit hardware, which is not equipped with the mechanical means to hold the latch retracted (AKA “dogging”), and must bear labels from the listing agency for compliance with both panic and fire test standards.

 The tests used for fire door assemblies – UL10B, UL10C, and NFPA 252, do not require the doors to be operable at the conclusion of the test.
-Most locks and exit devices incorporate fusible links which render the hardware inoperable during the fire test, so the doors remain latched throughout the hose stream portion of the test.
-The auxiliary fire pin associated with less bottom rod exit devices operates under the same principal.
+Most locks and exit devices incorporate fusible links that render the hardware inoperable during the fire test, so the doors remain latched throughout the hose stream portion of the test.
+The auxiliary fire pin associated with less bottom rod fire exit hardware operates under the same principal.
+This is addressed in the NFPA 80 Handbook:

 Another issue that has been raised is regarding firefighter access once the auxiliary fire pin has been projected after reaching the activating temperature.
 In addition to the fact that most latching hardware is designed to become inoperable during a fire, the doors themselves (especially steel doors) are likely to become wedged into the frame.
 The intumescent material required in some applications may also affect the operation of the door after a fire.
 Firefighter access will require a halligan bar, even if an auxiliary fire pin is not part of the assembly.
 And as one fire marshal commented, a door secured by a projected fire pin or inoperable hardware can be a warning to firefighters about the conditions on the other side of the door.

 Before removing bottom rods and latches from existing fire exit hardware, it’s important to check with the manufacturers of the fire exit hardware and the fire doors, and to follow the required procedures.
 Doors that were installed before the introduction of LBR devices may not meet the fire test criteria for the use of the product.
-Retrofit kits are available for some brands of hardware, and the kit may include replacement top strikes that need to be installed.
-Removing existing rods and latches without following the proper procedures is likely to result in a fire door assembly that is no longer code-compliant.
+Retrofit kits are available for some brands of hardware, and the kit may include replacement top strikes that need to be installed, in addition to the auxiliary fire pin.
+Removing existing rods and latches without following the proper procedures could result in a fire door assembly that is no longer code-compliant.